Tad, the Lost Explorer and the Emerald Tablet: Production

 The film is a Telecinco Cinema, Lightbox Animation Studios, Ikiru Films, Anangu Grup and La Tadeopelícula AIE production, and it had the participation of Mediaset España, Movistar Plus+, and Mediterráneo Mediaset España Group.
 It was written by Josep Gatell and Manuel Burque.
 Produced by Dabruk, the film's main theme ("Si tú me llamas") was performed by Omar Montes and Belinda.
 The film had a reported budget of €11 million.

 Release

 Distributed worldwide by Paramount Pictures, the film opened in French theatres on 24 August 2022.
 It was then theatrically released in Spain on 26 August 2022.
 It became the highest-grossing film of the weekend at the Spanish box office, also having, up to that point in the year, both the 2nd-largest opening weekend for any animated film (after Minions: The Rise of Gru) and the 2nd-largest opening weekend for any Spanish film (after Father There Is Only One 3).
-It opened in the UK and Ireland on 9 September 2022 under the title Tad the Lost Explorer and the Curse of the Mummy, also distributed by Paramount.
+It opened in the UK and Ireland on 9 September 2022 and it opened in the US and Canada on 4 November 2022 under the title Tad the Lost Explorer and the Curse of the Mummy, also distributed by Paramount.